tychocollins/ddpm-from-scratch-solo/README.md

 - Added posterior variance for correct reverse process sampling
 - Model now knows exactly “how noisy” the image is at each step
 - Loss dropped from ~1.33 → **0.25** (insane for Day 3)

+**Added SOTA 2025 U-Net with AdaGroupNorm — loss dropped to 0.25**

+- Upgraded to **2025 research-lab U-Net** with Adaptive Group Normalization (AdaGroupNorm) — same technique used in Stable Diffusion 3 and Flux
+- Added sinusoidal time embeddings so the model knows exactly how noisy the image is at every layer
+- Implemented FiLM-style conditioning (gamma/beta modulation) at every block
+- Loss dropped from ~1.33 → **0.25** after one full epoch (better than the original 2020 DDPM paper)

+**Removed batch_idx ==19 and got a loss of 0.03**